Jesus is God’s Word

 - 1:16 Because of everything God’s Son has to offer, we’ve been given one kind gift after another.

 - 1:17 Moses brought us the laws.
-Jesus the Messiah brought us truth and kindness.
+Jesus the Messiah brought us kindness and honesty.

 - 1:18 No human has ever seen God.
 But God’s only Son—who is near and dear to God’s heart—teaches us about him.

-- 1:19 Jewish priests and Temple associates called Levites came from Jerusalem to ask John a question: “Who on earth are you?”
+- 1:19 This is the testimony John gave when Jewish priests and Temple associates called Levites came from Jerusalem to interrogate him.
+They started with this question: “Who on earth are you?”

 - 1:20 John answered them simply, “I’m not the Messiah.”